igocreate/igo-dust/docs/guide/basics.md

 Hello, world!
 ```

-Igo Dust will ignore data that are inside comments.
+Igo Dust.js will ignore data that are inside comments.

 ```js
 // Template